ZenHR-Interview-Projects/FrontEnd_App_AbeerRafati/README.md

 ### **HOW to use it ?!!**

 1-Clone the repo on your device.
-2-In your terminal type this:
+-In your terminal type this:
+2- `cd FrontEnd_App_AbeerRafati` to get in the file
-   - `npm i`
+3- `npm i`
-   - `expo start`
+4- `expo start`

-3-You will notice that the app start bundling, when you see the QR image type `w` in the terminal.
+5-You will notice that the app start bundling, when you see the QR image type `w` in the terminal.
-4-It will open new tab on your browser preview the app on local port.
+6-It will open new tab on your browser preview the app on local port.

 ## And that's it =]